haldenk/bookshop-demo/content/_index.md

           A digital agency isn't here to replace your internal team, we're here to partner
   - _bookshop_name: cta
-    title: Prepare for new future
-    header: Entrust Your Project to Our Best Team of Professionals
-    subheader: "Have any project on mind?
-For immidiate support :"
-    number: +23 876 65 455
   - _bookshop_name: testimonial
     title: Clients testimonial
     header: Check out what our clients have to say about us